S3nThil-03/MiniDevTools/README.md

 🐍 **Snake Game:** A fun and challenging arcade game where you control a snake to eat food, grow in size, and avoid hitting your own tail.

-🎮 **2048 Game:** A fun puzzle game where you combine tiles to reach 2048!
+🎮 **2048 Game:** A fun puzzle game where you combine tiles to reach 2048.

+🪐 **Solar System Explorer:** Explore planets, moons, and cosmic wonders in a stellar adventure.